omerkarabacak/teleport/docs/5.0/preview/cloud.md

 Password hashes are generated using
 [Golang's bcrypt](https://pkg.go.dev/golang.org/x/crypto/bcrypt).

-### How does teleport manage web certificates?
+### How does Teleport manage web certificates?
 Can I upload my own?

 Teleport uses [letsencrypt.org](https://letsencrypt.org/) to issue certificates for every customer.
 It is not possible to upload a custom